London congestion charge: T-Charge emissions surcharge

-London Mayor Sadiq Khan announced the introduction of the scheme on 17 February 2017 after London achieved record air pollution levels in January 2017, and the city was put on very high pollution alert for the first time ever, as cold and stationary weather failed to clear toxic pollutants emitted mainly by diesel vehicles.
+London Mayor Sadiq Khan announced the introduction of the scheme on 17 February 2017 after London achieved record air pollution levels in January 2017, and the city was put on a high pollution alert for the first time ever, as cold and stationary weather failed to clear toxic pollutants emitted mainly by diesel vehicles.

-In December 2017, TfL said that the charge had cut the number of these heavily polluting vehicles by around 1,000 per day, with the remaining 2,000 paying the £10 charge (a further 3,000 vehicles are eligible for discounts due to Blue Badges etc.).
+In December 2017, TfL said that the charge had cut the number of non-compliant vehicles by around 1,000 per day, with the remaining 2,000 paying the £10 charge (a further 3,000 vehicles are eligible for discounts due to Blue Badges etc.).

-The T-charge has been replaced by the Ultra Low Emission Zone charge, except it is still levied on holders of the residents' discount.
+The T-Charge was replaced by the Ultra Low Emission Zone (ULEZ) on 8 April 2019.
+For the ULEZ sunset period the T-Charge was still levied for uncompliant vehicles on holders of the residents' discount.

 Ultra Low Emission Zone

-The ULEZ, which went into effect in April 2019 and largely replaced the T-charge, covers the same area as the T-charge and the Congestion Charge Zone but applies 24/7, every day of the year (except Christmas Day), with charges of £12.50 a day for cars, vans and motorcycles, and £100 a day for lorries, buses and coaches.
-The ULEZ caused a 20% reduction in emissions and resulted in a drop of the worst polluting vehicles entering the zone each day from 35,578 to 23,054.
-The zone was extended to the North and South Circular in October 2021 and will be extended to the whole of Greater London from 2023.
+The ULEZ went into effect in April 2019 and replaced the T-Charge.
+It initially covered the same area as the T-Charge and the Congestion Charge Zone but applies 24/7, every day of the year (except Christmas Day), with charges of £12.50 a day for cars, vans and motorcycles, and £100 a day for lorries, buses and coaches.
+The ULEZ caused a 20% reduction in emissions and resulted in a drop of non compliant vehicles entering the zone each day from 35,578 to 23,054.
+The zone was extended to the North Circular and South Circular roads in October 2021 and was extended to the whole of Greater London from 29 August 2023.